philliplongman/pivotal-testimony/readme.md

   # [ ] Each line should be wrapped and indented to no more than 76 characters,
   #     so it will fit properly in the test when indented and commented out.
 ```

+### Try it out

+You can try it youself on [Heroku](http://pivotaltestimony.herokuapp.com).
+Choose a story that has a description, labels, and tasks.